aistomin/aistomin.github.io/_posts/2016-02-01-jenkins-sdk-idea.markdown

 date:   2016-02-01 04:09:01 +0100
 categories: programming opensource jenkins
 ---
-I work in a company that uses [Jenkins](https://jenkins-ci.org/) as a CI server in it's projects for a couple of years.
+I work in a company that uses [Jenkins](https://jenkins-ci.org/) as a CI server.
 Our infrastructure was growing and we were automating it using some Groovy scripts.
 Sometimes we have situations where we need to read some build information from Jenkins or download artifacts or trigger some builds.
 I want to put all those pieces of code into something re-usable.